pranahonk/suitCarrer-test/README.md

 # Suitcarrer Test

-This project is for aplying
+This project is for aplying suitcarrer

 ## Prerequisites